semestry/api-specs/README.md

 ## Publishing

 The OpenAPI 3.0 specifications are generated using ReDoc.
-Production API documentation pages are automatically published by Github Pages when changes are pushed to the `master` branch.
+Production API documentation pages are automatically built by a GitHub Workflow when changes are pushed to the `master` branch.
+The resulting build is pushed to the `gh-pages` branch.
+The `gh-pages` branch in turn is automatically deployed by Github Pages.

 ## Development